project-march/ProjectMarch/doc/using_the_march_iv/connecting_to_the_exoskeleton.rst

 .. inclusion-introduction-end

-.. note:: Make sure your workspace is sourced and set-up correctly: :ref:`build-your-catkin-workspace-label`.
+.. note:: Make sure your workspace is sourced and set-up correctly: :ref:`build-your-workspace-label`.

 .. _preparation-before-connecting-label: